How to Edit HTML in WordPress?

 Each language has its own code and serves different functionalities.
 For example, HTML handles the content structure and CSS manages the appearance.
 That being said, you might need to perform certain operations by using a specific set of code.

-Now, let’s explore more on how to edit the WordPress source code.
+Now, let’s explore more on how to edit code in WordPress.

 How to edit HTML in WordPress